- Vast cabin—or vaster, if you need

 - Adaptive dampers bundled as expensive options

-The Navigator represents a strain of American luxury that conjoins big grilles and big towing numbers with big pricetags, enticing rappers and athletes and ranchers and everything in between.
-And yet, it's a little more restrained this time around the north forty.
+And yet, it looks more dated and restrained than most of its competition.
 The grille's slimmer, its wings split like those on the Lincoln MKZ sedan and refactored along with the hood for a less showy, still imposing presence.
 The Navigator's LED accent lighting squares off its headlamps, linking it subtly with the Land Rover Range Rover, and LEDs work with cutlines to lower the rear end visually.
+But the basic shape is nearly a decade old, and though it pays off with excellent outward vision, it doesn't telegraph how vital the Navigator now feels.

 In terms of interior space, the Navigator is essentially unchanged.
 Like the Expedition and other SUVs in this class, the Navigator is offered in both standard and extended-wheelbase editions.
 The Navigator sits at 207.4 inches long; the Navigator L adds 14.9 inches of overall length for a total of 222.3 inches, while doling out an additional 24.9 cubic feet of cargo space.
 Standard-wheelbase models have 103.3 cubic feet of interior space; long-wheelbase versions have 128.2 cubic feet.
 Power-fold capability means the third row can be quickly and easily stowed when not in use.